Latest Resistance management for sustainable agriculture and improved public health

 The CSFBs are univoltine and stay in the oilseed rape field most of their cycle.
 They have two main periods of displacement before summer diapause is to avoid unfavourably high midsummer.
 The displacement before summer diapause is to avoid unfavourably high temperatures.
 The beetles move from the fields into cooler and shadier places of higher relative humidity in field margins and hedgerows.

-The young adult appears in May/June, the female starts to lay in autumn, stops when the temperature falls and start again at the end of the winter, in total they lay up to 150 eggs.
-There is one generation per year.
+The young adult appears in April/June, the female starts to lay eggs in autumn, stops when the temperature falls and start again at the end of the winter, in total they lay up to 150 eggs.
+The larvae appear from autumn and overwinter as either first, second or third instars dependent on the start of egg-laying and temperature.
+In mild winters, adults also can overwinter.
+The CSFB is adapted to temperate regions with moderately cold winter conditions and can withstand sub-zero temperatures during winter.

 Key cabbage stem flea beetle resources